Wholesale Pricing Model

 and is represented in the diagram below:

-A more detailed, step-by-step overview of the pricing methodology is included in Appendix 2 of the Department of Treasury and Finance's Wholesale Framework Guide
+A more detailed overview and breakdown of the pricing methodology is included in Section 4.3 of the Regulator's Wholesale Contract Regulatory Framework Information Paper

 A copy of the audited model is available on the Hydro Tasmania website, see here